KilledByAPixel/SpaceHuggers/README.md

 A JS13k Game by Frank Force

 The empire is spreading like a plague across the galaxy and building outposts everywhere.
-You are an elite rebel operative tasked with wiping out entire bases.
+You are an elite rebel soldier tasked with wiping out their bases.
 Explore strange planets using your tools of destruction to eliminate the invaders!
 You have only 10 clones left, 3 more will be replenished after each mission.
 Good luck, have fun, and give space a hug for me.